kadena-community/spirekey/docs/KIP-0030/guides/create-account.md

 have the one device you created a Webauthn credential with in the previous step.
 Adding and removing devices of an account will be explained in another guide.
 To help you recognize your device among other devices associated with an account you must choose a `Device type` in this step.
-The device type is only stored on your device and cannot been seen by others.
-You can choose one of the following
+You can choose one of the following options:
-options:

 - phone
 - desktop